Using Microcks CLI

 Binary distribution

-The CLI binary releases are available for Linux, MacOS or Windows platform with different architectures on GitHub releases.
-Just download the binary corresponding to your system and put the binary into the PATH
+The CLI binary releases are available for Linux, macOS or Windows platforms with different architectures on GitHub releases.
+Just download the binary corresponding to your system and put it in the PATH

 somewhere.
 For example, on a Linux platform with amd64